Afemai

 - Urbanization Effects

-- Urbanization has led to changes in lifestyle and social structures, with a shift towards nuclear families and modern housing.
+- Urbanization has led to changes in lifestyle and social structures, with increased access to education and healthcare, but also challenges of overcrowding and resource management.

 - Technology Adoption